contacto@vag-global.com

 Introduction

-In the Peruvian workplace, a question has arisen as to whether part-time workers, i.e. those who work less than four hours a day, are entitled to a refreshment break during their working day.
-In this regard, the Ministry of Labor and Employment Promotion (MTPE) has issued Report No. 000680-2024-MTPE/2/14.1, addressing the right to refreshment for part-time workers.
-This report responds to queries as to whether employees who work less than four continuous hours are entitled to a 45-minute refreshment period.
+In the Peruvian workplace, a question has arisen regarding whether part-time workers, i.e., those who work fewer than four hours a day, are entitled to the refreshment break during their working day.
+In this regard, the MTPE (Ministerio de Trabajo y Promoción del Empleo – Ministry of Labor and Employment Promotion) has issued Report No. 000680-2024-MTPE/2/14.1, addressing the right to refreshment for part-time workers.
+This report addresses the 45-minute refreshment for employees working fewer than four continuous hours.

-Divergent opinions in the workplace
+Divergent Opinions in the Workplace

 Conclusion